craig8196/the-river-protocol/README.md

 The River Protocol (TRP, pronounced "trip", or written TRiP) is a flexible communications protocol.
 Fun, pretentious backronym could be: TCP Rest in Peace.
+Note that TRIP (capital "i") refers also to the interface specification.
+The River Interface is a generic API that allows the underlying implementation to be hidden while preserving as many features and semantics as possible.

 ## Goals